recitalAI/ragtime-projects/Pdf_QA_tester/README.md

 ![Image Description](img/Set_dataset.png)

 Once done, execute `the question_generation.py` file.
 It will prompt you to specify the number of questions you would like to generate.
-After providing the desired number, the code will randomly select questions related to your dataset and save them in the directory `expe/01 Questions` as questions.json.
+After providing the desired number, the code will randomly select questions related to your dataset and save them in the directory `expe/01 Questions` as `questions--{Number of questions}Q_0C_0F_0M_0A_0HE_0AE_2024-04-24_{time}.json`.

+We attempted to work with the first dataset and obtained the JSON file `questions--30Q_600C_0F_0M_0A_0HE_0AE_2024-04-24_14h01,02.json`, which contains 30 randomly generated questions based on the dataset information.
+Here's how the json file appears.

 ```json
 {